Kneesnap/FrogLord/resources/documentation/games/greatquest/modding-gqs-file.md

 # Great Quest Chunk Data Set (.GQS Files)
-Recall that a chunked file in Frogger: The Great Quest contains all the various data chunks loaded for a scene at any given time (such as level or menu screen).
+Chunked files in Frogger: The Great Quest contain all the various data chunks loaded for a scene at any given time (such as level or menu screen).
 GQS files are a special FrogLord format which detail the changes applied to a chunked file in order to install the mod.

 ## Before Starting